So you’ve decided to take the plunge and get hitched – congratulations! This is a really exciting time to be enjoyed!

 10. Stick to your agreed budget

 There’s absolutely no point putting a budget together if you’re going to disregard it.
 But remember – it doesn’t have to be set in stone.
 If you find that you have overspent on something, sit down and review where you might be able to recoup that money on other aspects.
-Review your budget regularly to ensure that you’re on track and avoid overspending.
+As we explain under Review your budget regularly, to ensure that you’re on track and avoid overspending.

 But most importantly, make sure to have a wonderful day!